-- (o) "Replacement Tree Monitoring Period" mean the term of protection starting with the date the Tree Replacement Installation Certification is approved and shall apply to a period of ten (10) years for protected oak species and five (5) years for all other protected species. - (p) "Temporary Stockpiling" refers to the holding of a Protected Tree in a temporary nursery location after it has been removed from its original location, prior to the transplanting of the tree into a different location either elsewhere on the property or at an off-site location.
-Protected Trees that are stockpiled for transplanting shall be subject to the same Replacement Tree Monitoring Period as a Replacement tree. - (q) "Tree Manual" is a guidance document with planting and maintenance specifications aimed to keep plants in a healthy state.
+- (q) "Tree Manual" is a guidance document with planting and maintenance specifications aimed to keep plants in a healthy state.
 Copies of the Tree Manual shall be on file at OC Public Works, in the office of the County Clerk, and on the County's website.
-Printed copies will be made available to the public at a fee sufficient to recover costs.
-The Tree Manual may be amended by Director or designee providing such amendments are consistent with the purpose and intent of this section.
-In the event of any conflict between the Tree Manual and the Ordinance, the provisions of the Ordinance shall govern. - (r) "Tree Preservation Permit" shall be required as part of the landscape permit or a stand-alone Tree Preservation Permit process pursuant to sec.
-7-9-69.4. - (s) "Tree Preservation Management Plan" is a report prepared by an Arborist or a Landscape Plan prepared by a licensed landscape architect showing the location of the Protected Tree(s) relative to the proposed project, including Global Positioning System (GPS) coordinates (i.e., latitude/longitude), or comparable location identifier (e.g., distance from a permanent structure, current aerial photograph of the tree with measurements), and a description of the tree(s) including species name, health, and DBH of tree(s) to be impacted.
-The plan will include applicable recommendations for Replacement Trees to be planted on-site and/or off-site.
-The plan will also include how the property owner will ensure continued compliance with the Ordinance. - (t) "Tree Replacement Scale" represents the minimum number of Replacement Trees required as based on the DBH of the original tree.
+Printed copies shall be made available to the public at a fee sufficient to recover costs.
+The Tree Manual may be amended by Director or designee providing such amendments are consistent with the purpose and intent of the Tree Preservation Regulations.
+In the event of any conflict between the Tree Manual and the Tree Preservation Regulations, the provisions of the Tree Preservation Regulations shall govern. - (r) "Tree Preservation Permit" shall be required as part of the landscape permit or a stand-alone Tree Preservation Permit process pursuant to section 7-9-69.4. - (s) "Tree Preservation Management Plan" is a report prepared by an Arborist or a

+Landscape Plan prepared by a licensed landscape architect showing the location of the Protected Tree(s) relative to the proposed project, including Global Positioning System (GPS) coordinates (i.e., latitude/longitude), or comparable location identifier (e.g., distance from a permanent structure, current aerial photograph of the tree with measurements), and a description of the tree(s) including species name, health, and DBH of tree(s) to be impacted.
+The plan shall include applicable recommendations for Replacement Trees to be planted on-site and/or off-site.
+The plan shall also include how the property owner shall ensure continued compliance with the Tree Preservation Regulations. - (t) "Tree Replacement Scale" represents the minimum number of Replacement Trees required as based on the DBH of the original tree.